 Before you start to search, think about what you’re going to search for and list some important terms that you’ll use as keywords.
 The terms you use for your searching will affect the results you get.
 Think of lots of different ways to express your ideas, because the first word you think of may not be the best search term.

 Generally, use broader terms to find books and narrower terms for articles, because articles cover a more focused topic.

 Keep in mind that the computer searches for the letters you enter, and not the ideas.
 If you search for "democratization", it won't find "democracy" or "democratic".
-Truncating to "democra*" ("democra$" in TOPCAT) will include all these terms.
+Truncating to "democra*" ("democra$" in the Library Catalogue) will include all these terms.